wkdhkr/dedupper/README.md

   Usage: dedupper [options]

   Options:

+    -x --db-repair           repair db by log file.
-    -C, --no-cache           no use file info cache -m, --manual             The current path is registered in the destination.
+    -C, --no-cache           no use file info cache -m, --manual             the current path is registered in the destination.
     -k, --keep               save the file as keeping state -r, --relocate           relocate saved file
     -D, --no-dir-keep        no use old dir path for new path